Piano Tuner in Inverclyde, Renfrewshire, Glasgow, the west of Scotland and beyond.

-An early variant of the Birdcage action was the Sprting & Loop type.
+An early variant of the Birdcage action was the Spring & Loop type.
 The top two photographs on this page show an Overdamper action of the Spring & Loop type.
-These actions were commonly used in the cheaper and earlier "cottage industry" pianos.
-Later Birdcage actions had Bridle Tapes, more closely resembling modern Underdamper actions, and worked better.
-The geometry of the Spring & Loop action was inferior, and in my experience, they never feel responsive, even taking into account their age.
+These actions were commonly used early on in the cheaper upright pianos.
+Later Birdcage actions had Bridle Tapes, more closely resembling modern Underdamper tape-check actions, and worked better.
+The geometry of Spring & Loop actions was inferior, and in my experience, they never feel responsive and, I think, did not even when new..

-The line drawing below shows a Spring & Loop mechanism for one note.
-It is shown without the overdamper, so you have to imagine the overdamper drawing above, in place here, with the damper above the hammer.
+This line drawing shows a Spring & Loop mechanism for one note.
+It's shown without the overdamper, so you have to imagine the overdamper drawing above, in place here, with the damper above the hammer.

 Modernised Birdcage Pianos

-In Britain in the 1950s a fashion developed, for "modernising" the casework of older pianos, to make them look more contemporary.
-Ornate front panels were replaced with plain fronts and no candle sconces.
+In Britain in the 1950s a fashion developed for "modernising" the casework of older pianos to make them look more contemporary.
+Ornate front panels were replaced with plain fronts without candle sconces.
 Straight legs were replaced with curved.
 Top lids were shortened so that they did not overhang, and rounded corner mouldings fitted.

 The following photos show a typical example:

-The top panel has been replaced with a plainer look, lacking mouldings and candle sconces.
+The top panel has been replaced with a plainer look, lacking inset panels and candle sconces.
 The finish on the Fall is original.